Goa Beach | Total How Many Beaches Are There in South Goa?

 Goa Beach or Goa beaches are extremely popular all over the world.
 Goa was a Portuguese colony before 1961.

-Do you know how in total how many beaches are there in South Goa?
+Do you know how many beaches are there in South Goa?
 Continue reading..

 Goa has got numerous beaches to be precise 35 plus ranging from big to small are yet to be explored.